This level of choice is both an opportunity and a burden. Which solution will suit your needs? What to look for?

 - How do you choose the right platform for Virtual Conferences?
 We review the 6 best virtual conference platform options to suit your needs.
 So whatever your conference plans, our guide will help.

 We recommend reading this article in sequence.
 However, If you’re a seasoned Event Planner, feel free to jump to the platform reviews.

 Do you want to understand virtual event platforms in general?
-Then check out our 2020 comparison guide.
+Then check out our virtual events platform comparison chart for 2023.